 Bruges does not have its own airport, so most travelers arrive via Brussels: Brussels-Zaventem Airport (BRU) or Brussels-South Charleroi Airport (CRL), which many low-cost airlines use.
 From both, there are direct or connecting trains to Bruges station in just over an hour.

-This is where the eSIM shines: as soon as you land at the airport and turn on your phone, you have internet to buy a train ticket, check schedules, and let people know you've arrived, without searching for airport WiFi or queuing at a SIM card store.
+This is where the eSIM shines: as soon as you step off the plane and turn on your phone, you have internet to buy train tickets, check schedules, and let people know you've arrived, without looking for airport Wi-Fi or queuing at a SIM card store.
 If your flight lands in Brussels and you stay there for a day before going to Bruges, the same Belgium eSIM covers both cities.
-Have data roaming activated on your eSIM line when you land and select it as your data line; if in doubt, review how to install the eSIM before you leave.
+Have data roaming activated on the eSIM line when you land and choose it as your data line; if you have doubts, review how to install the eSIM before you leave.

-The historic center of Bruges—Grote Markt, the Belfort belfry, the Lake of Love (Minnewater), and the canals—has very good 4G/5G coverage.
-Being a compact and very touristy city, the signal is stable in the areas you'll be visiting: you'll browse without problems while taking photos, uploading stories, or following a walking tour on your phone.
+The historic center of Bruges—Grote Markt, the Belfry, the Lake of Love (Minnewater), and the canals—has very good 4G/5G coverage.
+Being a compact and very touristy city, the signal is stable in the areas you will visit: you will browse without problems, taking photos, uploading stories, or following a walking tour on your phone.

-A good Belgium eSIM relies on leading local operators, so you connect to the best available antenna without configuring anything.
-On boat trips along the canals or inside very thick stone buildings, the signal might temporarily drop, which is normal in any old European town.
+A good Belgium eSIM relies on leading local operators, so you'll connect to the best available antenna without configuring anything.
+On boat trips through the canals or inside very thick stone buildings, the signal may drop temporarily, which is normal in any European old town.
 A trick: download the offline map of Bruges before you go, so you can navigate even if you enter a church with meter-thick walls.
-If your trip also includes the Netherlands, check out the eSIM in Amsterdam guide to plan the Dutch part.
+If your getaway continues to another country, you don't need anything extra: the same Europe eSIM maintains the connection without searching for new Wi-Fi at each border, unlike traditional roaming, which charges differently depending on the country you are in.

 How many gigabytes for a getaway